Mapping Europe’s Digital Ruleset

 Op deze pagina vindt u een overzicht van de onderwerpen uit het hoofdwerkprogramma van het Digital Europe Programme waarvoor u in de periode 2025-2027 financiering kunt aanvragen.
 Het betreft onderwerpen op het gebied van AI, data, cloud en digitale vaardigheden.
 U vindt hier ook informatie over de openings- en sluitingsdata, subsidiebudgetten en welke onderwerpen in aanmerking komen voor nationale cofinanciering.
 Op deze pagina vindt u een overzicht van de onderwerpen uit het hoofdwerkprogramma van het Digital Europe Programme waarvoor u in de periode 2025-2027 financiering kunt aanvragen.
 Het betreft onderwerpen op het gebied van AI, data, cloud en digitale vaardigheden.
 U vindt hier ook informatie over de openings- en sluitingsdata, subsidiebudgetten en welke onderwerpen in aanmerking komen voor nationale cofinanciering.

-From Research to Market: The Double Helix of Innovation
+From Research to Market: The Triple Helix of Innovation

-One of the most interesting structures I’ve seen is the Double Helix model, used by several Dutch public-private innovation hubs.
-It tightly integrates:
+One of the most effective structures I’ve seen is the Triple Helix model, long used in Dutch public-private innovation hubs.
+It weaves together:

 • Knowledge institutes (universities, TNO, NWO-funded labs)